Skip to content

 An address is a number used to locate a byte or block in raw data.

-Linear addressing is a very simple way to give addresses to positions in a piece of data.
-The starting position has address 0, and the address increases by 1 for every subsequent byte or block.
+Linear addressing is a very simple way to addresses a piece of data.
+The starting position has address 0, and the address increases by 1 for every subsequent byte (or fixed-size block of bytes, which we will use in a later chapter.)

-In our example, the author dictates to not use blocks, so addresses are given to bytes.
-These are the addresses and their corresponding data.
+In our example, these are the addresses and their corresponding data.

 Byte address Data (binary) Data (hexadecimal)